-My work embodies an abstract emotional response to my experiences.
-By assembling steel, nylon, and materials from the domestic interior, I fabricate forms in which the self-sacrifice complex manifests.
-In my art practice I utilize both traditionally male-dominated trades, like steel fabrication, and traditionally female trades, like sewing to create sculptures that disrupt space and question the daily sacrifices we ask of women.
-This immortalization of the sacrifice complex confronts the viewer, like a snake bearing its fangs, and demands concern when navigating the space.
+By assembling steel, nylon, and materials from domestic interiors, I fabricate forms in which the self-sacrifice complex manifests.
+In my art practice I utilize traditionally male-dominated trades, such as steel fabrication and relief printmaking, and traditionally female trades such as sewing to disrupt space and question our traditional perception of women.
+The forms I create contrast sharp points and soft edges, exploring juxtapositions of love and pain, of complacency and rage.
+This manifestation of the self-sacrifice complex confronts the viewer like a snake in the wild and demands consideration while navigating the gallery space.

 My artwork is the language I created to express the female experience.
 Within this language I have found power in my identity and have created a contemplative space for others battling their own sacrifice complexes.

 I welcome you to face yours.